 Project Detail – Plans

-Should such an addition be built, the cost would be divided among the property owners.
+After construction the cost would be divided among the property owners.
 This is normally done by dividing the total project cost, dividing by the total Grand List Value for all affected properties.

 By State Statue, the project required approvals of the Board of Selectman AND the Planning Commission.
 These approvals were granted November 2013 by each town board.
 The project then awaited the green light from the Rollingwood Association before proceeding.